COVID Vaccine Boosters: What You Need to Know

 - Immunocompromised?
 You Might Need Another Dose of COVID Vaccine

-Why are booster doses necessary?
+Why are boosters necessary?

 If I don’t get a booster, am I still considered “fully vaccinated”?